gdavidbutler/pthreadChannel/README.md

 If provided, a "channel" invokes a queue implementation (while a mutex lock is held.)
 The implementation can control queue latency, priority, etc.
-A "channel fifo" queue implementation is provided:
+A "channel fifo" queue implementation is provided.

+Find the API in chanFifo.h:

 * chanFifoQa: allocate a chanFifoQc (chanFifo context)
 * chanFifoQd: deallocate a chanFifoQc (chanFifo context)
 * chanFifoQi: chanFifo queue implementation

+Since a thread can't both wait on a chanPoll() and a poll(), support for integrating sockets with channels is provided.

+Find the API in chanSock.h:

+* chanSock: link a full duplex socket to a pair of read and write channels

 Use "make" to build.

-An example of using this is provided in test/primes.c.
-It is modeled on [libtask's primes.c](https://swtch.com/libtask/primes.c).
+An example of using chan.h and chanFifo.h is provided in test/primes.c.
+It is modeled on [libtask's](https://swtch.com/libtask/) primes.c.
 It is more complex because of pthread's API and to demonstrate various combinations of options.